 - For the creamiest inside, use a combination of heavy cream and half and half.

 - If you want a shinier crust, you can apply an egg wash right before the final bake.
-Just whisk an egg in a small bowl, and brush along the edges of the crust.
+Just whisk an egg in a small bowl, and brush it along the edges of the crust.

 📖Recipe

-Tomato, Leek and Feta Quiche
+Tomato Leek and Feta Quiche

 Equipment

-- 9" pie plate
+- 9-inch pie plate

 - rolling pin